hadronized/bashbunni/README.md

 :panda_face:

 ### A bit about me
-I like skiing, hiking, doggos, organizing, and coding.
+I like skiing, hiking, animals, rainy days of the PNW, organizing, and coding.

 I'm a huge fan of the open source app Super Productivity and I'm looking forward to contributing to that project in some way and working towards building my own productivity app(s).